Gospel & Universe 🪐 Preface

 Generally, when I refer to agnosticism I mean the OPEN type — that is, a doubt which questions theism and atheism yet which also questions the primacy of doubt.
 This type of agnosticism allows for in-depth exploration of philosophical alternatives, although both hard and open types end up rejecting these alternatives.
 The rejection of the open agnostic is more temporary and qualified, however.

-In terms of Heraclitus’ river of constant change hard agnostics focus on its overall shape and its basic element (H2O).
+In terms of Heraclitus’ river of constant change, hard agnostics focus on its overall shape and its basic element (H2O).
 For them, the function of the river remains constant, and the watery contents of the river change in a constant way from one moment to the next.
 Heraclitus is supposed to have said, On those who step into the same rivers, different and different waters flow.

-Open agnostics also use this river symbolism extensively, yet they see the river of constant change as a restricted or tentative truth.
+Open agnostics also use this river symbolism extensively, yet they see the river of constant change as a tentative truth.
 They note that rivers come from brooks and streams, and then flow into lakes and oceans.
 They can overwhelm their banks or change their course, or they can dry up and disappear.
 Those who step into the same river two months later may find that there’s no river to step into.
 They might amend Heraclitus’ statement to: On those who step into rivers, different and different waters flow, yet the rivers themselves may also change their course or sink into the earth.

 Space may seem a fixed or solid thing, yet time proves it to be otherwise.